hijhmalajairam/studentlifecyclemanagementsystem/README.md

 npm run dev
 ```

-### 3. Access the Application
-- The frontend will be running at [http://localhost:3000](http://localhost:3000)
-- The backend API will be running at [http://localhost:8000](http://localhost:8000)

 ## 🏗️ Architecture Notes
 - The project implements a robust API wrapper (`fetchAPI`) to handle global error intercepting and request formatting.